skramm/homog2d/docs/homog2d_manual.md

 The distance between a segment and a point can be computed.
-The code considers the different situations: shorted distance can be the orthogonal distance to the supporting line, or the distance to one the two points.
+The code considers the different situations: shortest distance can be the orthogonal distance to the supporting line, or the distance to one the two points defining the segment.
 ```C++
 Point2d pt;
 Segment seg;